-We believe these non-GAAP measures are useful insight to investors by offering a clearer view of Aeries' operating performance.
-This information is frequently utilized by securities analysts and other stakeholders as a measure of financial information and debt service capabilities, and it has been used by our management for internal reporting and planning procedures, including aspects of our consolidated operating budget and capital expenditures.
+Adjusted EBITDA and Core Adjusted EBITDA are key performance indicators that we use to evaluate our operating performance and in making financial, operating, and planning decisions.
+We believe these non-GAAP measures are useful insight to investors by offering a clearer view of Aeries's operating performance.
+This information has been used by our management for internal reporting and planning procedures, including aspects of our consolidated operating budget and capital expenditures.

-The following table provides a reconciliation from net income (US GAAP measure) to Adjusted EBITDA and Adjusted EBITDA margin (Non-GAAP measures) for the three months ended June 30, 2024, and 2023 (in thousands):
+The following table provides a reconciliation from net income (US GAAP measure) to Adjusted EBITDA, Core Adjusted EBITDA and Adjusted EBITDA margin for the three and six months ended September 30, 2024, and 2023 (in thousands):